Haroon-64/VS-Code/resume.md

 * Built backend services using FastAPI following MVC architecture and SDLC practices.
 * Improved response reliability by grounding LLM outputs using a BM25-based RAG retrieval sevice.
-* Worked primarily on data handling, query optimization, and ORM-based database interactions using PostgreSQL and SQLAlchemy.
+* Worked on data handling, query optimization, and ORM-based database interactions using PostgreSQL and SQLAlchemy.
 * Assisted in database schema design and setup.
 * Designed microservices with asynchronous task processing using Celery and Amazon SQS.
 * Migrated an existing Python application to use uv for dependency management and execution.